Bejasc/swrpg-docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Found an issue you need to report?
+about: Found an issue with the bot you need to report?
 Use this template.
 title: "[Bug]"
 labels: 'Type: Bug'
 assignees: 'Bejasc'